h2oai/h2o-tutorials/h2o-world-2017/automl/README.md

 - View leaderboard (based on test set metrics).
 - Compare the leaderboards of the two AutoML runs.
 - Predict using the AutoML leader model.
+- Compute performance of the AutoML leader model on a test set.

 Demo Notebooks: